Seasonal Work While Getting Social SecurityReading Time: 2 Minutes

 We also have an easy-to-share video introducing people to Ticket to Work.

 Keep in mind that you must report all earnings, including your seasonal earnings, to Social Security.
 Your earnings also count toward your future benefits.
 You earn Social Security credits when you work in a job and pay Social Security taxes.
 We use your total yearly earnings to figure your Social Security credits.
-You can learn more by reading How You Earn Credits.
+You can learn more by reading our publication, How You Earn Credits.

 Having a job can bring positive change to your life in a number of ways, providing independence, fulfillment, and community involvement.
 Social Security is here to help.
 Please share this information with friends and family.See Comments